stitchdata/docs/_integration-schemas/stripe/v1/products.md

   - name: "unit_label"
     type: "string"
     description: "A label that represents units of this product, such as seat(s), in Stripe and on customers’ receipts and invoices.
-Only available on products of type=service."
+Only available on products of `type: service`."

   - name: "updated"
     type: "date-time"